Folie à Deux (album): Music

 On Folie à Deux, Fall Out Boy continued its pattern of musical experimentation that began on the band's previous album, Infinity on High.
 Singer/guitarist Patrick Stump was once again the primary composer, and attempted to create compositions that echoed the themes discussed in Wentz's lyrics.
 As the lyrical content shifted in new directions from the group's previous works, the musical style employed by the other band members evolved as well.
 On this topic, Trohman commented "It's not like we said, 'We want to push the envelope,' It's not that at all.
 We just wanted to try cooler things.
 The album still sounds like Fall Out Boy.
 It has big choruses.
 But you can't do the same thing every record."

 The record contains more instruments not present in the band's previous work, including synthesizers, sequenced drums, and strings.
 Critics noted similarities between the album and 1980s arena rock.
 Joey Rosen of Rolling Stone commented that "They further explore their funky side here: Stump is emerging as one of the world's most unlikely blue-eyed-soul stars, breathing life into classic R&B chord progressions and flaunting his agile voice."
-Trohman drew influence from Queen while creating guitar harmonies to match Stump's vocals on the record, while his other styles were inspired by Metallica, Prince, and The Rolling Stones.
+Trohman drew influence from Queen while creating guitar harmonies to match Stump's vocals on the record, while his other styles were inspired by Metallica, Prince, and the Rolling Stones.
 He also employs a jazz guitar interlude on "w.a.m.s." which has been likened to Steely Dan.
+Trohman felt that the band were musically expanding at a thoughtful pace: "To me, it felt as if this was our version of Queen's shift from the hard rock of Sheer Heart Attack to the genre-bending experimentation of A Night at the Opera," he said in 2021.